 I have extensively critiqued, on this blog and elsewhere, the likes of neoclassical economics and the heartless employment culture of the capitalist era, by which society takes on a casual expectation of deference from employees towards powerful employers.
 And you will find few people, from the pitiless flames of industrialization to the ruthless austerity programmes of today, who have suffered more from this broken economic paradigm than the people of the Tyne.

-Workers like these may have poured their sweat and blood into huge contributions to British industrial growth, but they led their lives in abominable conditions.
-Coal mining was especially notorious: employers provided next to no health and safety provision or socio-economic support, and kept their labourers working in lethal underground environments with primitive tools, hazardous gases, cramped and crumbling tunnels, and a perpetual risk of disasters.
-Pit owners typically considered these people expendable and controlled their lives even outside the workplace, starving them back to work if they went on strike and providing insulting compensation to accident victims or their families.
+Workers like these may have poured their sweat and blood into huge contributions to British industrial growth, but they lived their lives in abominable conditions.
+Coal mining was especially notorious.
+Employers provided next to no health and safety measures or socio-economic support, and kept their labourers working in lethal underground environments with primitive tools, hazardous gases, cramped and crumbling tunnels and a perpetual risk of disasters.
+Pit owners typically considered these people expendable and controlled their lives even outside the workplace, starving them back to work if they went on strike and providing insulting compensation to accident victims and their families.
 This should be considered an episode of unpardonable shame in British and human history, and one of numerous inhumanities for which powerful employers owe a grievous debt to our kind.

 Thus does England, led by London, descend.
 Might the Tyne, however, be far enough from the maws of madness to find a better way forward?

 The Struggle for Sustainability